lyubeka99/MetaTwo-HTB/writeup.md

 ```
 wpscan --url metapress.htb --enumerate --api-token <API TOKEN>
 ```
 A lot of useful information comes up.
-Some of the highlights:
+We are dealing with WP version 5.6.2.
+Another highlight of the scan:
 ```
 [+] admin
  | Found By: Author Posts - Author Pattern (Passive Detection)